dennisjbell/redmine/HABITAT.md

 ```

 Once inside the studio, run `build`.
 Once that completes, run the following
-to export it to docker:
+to export it to Docker:
 ```
-hab pkg export docker &lt;your-origin-name>/redmine
+hab pkg export docker <your-origin-name>/redmine
 ```

 To test that the export worked, we're also going to want to use